slatedocs/slate/source/includes/_role_categories.md

 }
 ```

-This endpoint destroy a role category and return it
+This endpoint destroys a role category and returns it

 ### HTTP Request